The White Lion, Putney: History

+In 1978 it was the venue for Gary Numan gig and on 7 April 1983 the building was given Grade II status.
 It later became a Slug and Lettuce chain pub, then The Litten Tree, then a Walkabout chain pub, then Wahoo, a sports bar.
 As of June 2019, it has been empty for over six years.
+In 2017 it was given protection under Article 4 Directions by Wandsworth Borough Council.